 Crusaders against Corruption: List of Whistleblowers in India

 5: SP Mahantesh: He was serving as a Deputy Director of Cooperative Audit in Karnataka.
-Throug his investigation he found that there were several irregularities in land acquisition, layout formation and allotment of sites and it involved many officials and politicians.
+Through his investigation, he found that there were several irregularities in land acquisition, layout formation and allotment of sites and it involved many officials and politicians.
 He had prepared an audit report of the BEML Employees’ Cooperative Society, which was accused of making improper land allotments to several influential persons.
 He was attacked thrice prior to final assault that claimed his life on 15th may 2012.On the evening of 15th may he was driving home in his Maruti 800 when he was stopped by four assailants.
 Attackers first dragged him out and beat him with iron rods and punches.
 When he went unconscious, his body was thrown on sharp stones.
-This whole accident happened at high security zone where chief justice of Karnataka lives but according to police out of 16 CCTV cameras none was able to record footage as it was raining heavily that day.
+This whole accident happened in a high-security zone where chief justice of Karnataka lives but according to police out of 16 CCTV cameras, none was able to record footage as it was raining heavily that day.
 The 48-year-old died five days later due to a cardiac arrest.

 10: D. K Ravi (1979 – 2015): Doddakoppalu Kariyappa Ravi commonly known as D. K. Ravi was an Indian Administrative Service officer of Karnataka cadre from the 2009 batch.
-He was posted as Deputy Commissioner in Kolar district and was known as pro people administrator and started crackdown of illegal sand mining and encroachment of government lands in Kolar and Gulbarga.
-Later on he was transferred to Bangalore as Additional Commissioner of Commercial Taxes and there he prepared a list of many tax defaulters and set a target of 1000 crores to collect from tax evading defaulters.
-During first two weeks of his working he collected 138 crore INR from tax defaulters and came into lime light of many political goons.
+He was posted as Deputy Commissioner in Kolar district and was known as pro-people administrator and started crackdown on illegal sand mining and encroachment of government lands in Kolar and Gulbarga.
+Later on, he was transferred to Bangalore as Additional Commissioner of Commercial Taxes and there he prepared a list of many tax defaulters and set a target of 1000 crores to collect from tax evading defaulters.
+During first two weeks of his working he collected 138 crore INR from tax defaulters and came into limelight of many political goons.
 He received many threat calls from tax defaulters and sand mafia.
-On 16th march 2015 he was found dead with his body hanging on celling fan in his residence in Koramangala, Bangalore.
+On 16th March 2015 he was found dead with his body hanging on ceiling fan in his residence in Koramangala, Bangalore.
 The initial police investigation, forensic and medical evidence showed it a case of suicide but then protest erupted in cities where he worked and mass band was organized by opposition parties for handing over the inquiry to Central Bureau of Investigation (C.B.I).
 On 13 April 2015 the Centre ordered a CBI probe into the mysterious death of IAS officer DK Ravi and the case is still going on.

-The list compiled by us is only a fraction of whistle blowers working in India.
-In recent times Whistle blowers have used Right to Information as their prime tool to gather information about various government schemes, their expenditure and corruption going in them.
+The list compiled by us is only a fraction of whistleblowers working in India.
+In recent times Whistleblowers have used Right to Information as their prime tool to gather information about various government schemes, their expenditure and corruption going in them.
 In the past five years, some 150 whistleblowers have allegedly been harassed or jailed for exposing corruption; while as many as 20 have been killed.
-You can also provide us information related to this and we would try to publish in out blog.
+You can also provide us information related to this and we would try to publish in our blog.

-Please like/share/comment this article to make this article to reach maximum audience.
+Please like/share/comment this article to make this article to reach the maximum audience.